UVADS/workflow-orchestration/README.md

 ## Considerations

-Several factors should be taken into consideration when designing a workflow solution.
+Several factors should be taken into consideration when selecting or designing a workflow solution.
 These include:

 - **Complexity** - Does the solution offer enough complexity and options for your work?
 Too many?
 - **Ease of deployment** - How challenging is the deploymet of the solution, and what is required to launch and run it?